AshridgeTechnologies/elemento/design/User defined components approach.md

 - Generate code for the component
 - Include the components in the generated code where they are used
 - If possible: include the components in the normal Insert list
-- Later: Components can have children as inputs and insert them in the output
+- Later: Components can have children as properties and insert them in the output
+- Prepare a way to import third-party React components and adapt them to Elemento

 Issues
 ------

 - How isolated and standalone are components - can they access an app for example?
+- How should user-defined components be represented in the in-memory model?
+- How should user-defined components be represented in the JSON project file?

 Forces
 ------

 - Using React, so aligning with React components will be easier
 - Pages already generate components - may be able to use the same approach
-- Could lead to a way to import third-party React components and adapt them to Elemento
 - Could make the fixed ElementTypes unusable
 - Element types will have to be a flexible set determined at runtime
 - There will have to be model objects for the components themselves AND their instances - these are different things